 A child protection care agreement:

-• can only be used to place a child for a total period of 6 months in any 12-month period
+- can only be used to place a child for a total period of 6 months in an 12-month period

-• gives parents the opportunity to be involved in decisions about the child’s care
+- gives the parents the opportunity to be involved in decisions about the child's care

-• can be ended when either parent (whether a signatory to the agreement or not) or Child Safety gives two days notice.
+- can be ended with a parent or Child Safety gives two days notice.

 Note